-Parents need to know that the dialogue is very graphic and raunchy.
+Parents need to know that the dialogue in Sugar and Spice is very graphic and raunchy.
 A typical comment from one of the girls is, "Just hoping we can finish this up before menopause sets in."
 One of the girls says she's not a virgin anymore because she had an orgasm while riding a horse at church camp.
 Another says that a picture of Jesus "made me hot."
 There is an explicit scene of an animal giving birth.
 The plot centers on a pregnant teenager.
 (She and the father are devoted to each other and to preparing for the baby.)
 Another of the cheerleaders is surprised that she is not the first to get pregnant -- her mother has the same reaction.
 One parent is in jail because she shot her husband for having sex with someone else while she was in labor.
 The girls buy guns and rob a bank with no adverse consequences.

-What's the story?
+What's the Story?

 Diane Weston (Marley Shelton) is the head cheerleader, relentlessly peppy and optimistic.
 She and the new quarterback, Jack Bartlett (James Marsden), fall in love.
 Their parents are thrilled when they say plan to get married, until they explain that it will have to wait until after the baby is born.
 Their parents kick them out, and Diane and Jack have to find jobs and a place to live.
 Diane decides that they will have to rob a bank to get the money they need for the baby, and the other girls agree to help.
 The girls rent movies with robbery scenes to get ideas and then go in with "Betty Doll" masks and what they think are non-working guns.

 Is It Any Good?